My Boyfriend Cheated On Me

 It can be a very emotional time in your life.
 However, you might feel numb and wonder what's wrong with you if you don't cry.
 Either way, it's essential to identify your feelings and come to terms with them.
 If you're speaking to a therapist about these feelings, you have the opportunity to express them to someone who won't judge you.
 This counselor can guide you in rethinking your situation now that you have the new information that your boyfriend has cheated.
 With unique thought patterns in place, the feelings can become more manageable.

 After you've lost trust in your boyfriend, your grief can turn into depression.
 Perhaps you're constantly thinking and aren't taking care of yourself as you once did.
-Maybe you're spending a lot of time alone.
+Maybe you're spending a lot of time alone, isolated from family or friends.
 Your identity might have been so wrapped up in the relationship that you no longer know who you are or what purpose there is in your life.
 If you get stuck in thoughts that your life as you knew it is over, depression can eventually follow.
 Look out for these signs:

 Anxiety can rear its head, especially if you've been in a relationship for a long time.
 You may feel anxiety intensely if your housing situation has changed, or you were dependent on their income to make ends meet.
 You might feel anxiety for no other reason than that you're in the new and uncomfortable territory on a path you did not choose.
 A therapist can teach you techniques for dealing with anxiety.

 Your boyfriend has dealt a blow to your sense of self-worth.
 You may wonder if you're loveable at all.
 If his actions made you feel like you're not attractive enough, smart enough, or not good enough, you can benefit from spending some time building your self-esteem.